rladies/rladiesguide/content/organization/events/online/index.en.md

 If recording/livestreaming,

-* First ask the speaker(s) if theyt are ok with streaming/recording.
+* First ask the speaker(s) if they are ok with streaming/recording.

 * Mention that in the event description, maybe even ask for "approval for participation in a recorded event." or something similar.